Physically consistent gravitational waveform for capturing beyond general relativity effects in the compact object merger phase: Discussion

 \item {\textbf{Energy and angular momentum carried by the sub-dominant GW modes}}\\ In this study, we also assume the amounts of energy and angular momentum carried by the sub-dominant modes, such as $(l,m)=(3,\pm 3)$ or $(l,m)=(2,\pm 1)$ modes, can be neglected.
 This is just because we use the IMRPhenomD model, which describes $(l,m)=(2, \pm 2)$ modes as a basis for the first implementation.
 Indeed, if we focus on BBHs with nearly equal component masses, this assumption is reasonable if the event SNR is not so high, or for the events detected so far.
 However, for a high SNR event, sub-dominant modes should be considered for a precise analysis because this simplification can cause confusion with beyond-GR effects.

 \item {\textbf{Precession effects}}\\ Since we adopt the IMRPhenomD waveform as a basis, we do not consider the precession effects of BBHs.
 This effect also can be confused with beyond-GR effects, especially in the analysis of a high SNR event.
-Therefore, the method that we have developed in this paper should be implemented to the latest waveforms including the sub-dominant modes or, and precession effects, such as \cite{garcia_2020, Geraint_2021}. \end{itemize}
+Therefore, the method that we have developed in this paper should be implemented to the latest waveforms including the sub-dominant modes or, and precession effects, such as \cite{garcia_2020, Geraint_2021}. \end{itemize} Regarding the second and third items, our idea, whose main features are to consider the principal components of the merger parameters and to include the radiation reaction due to beyond-GR parameters, is in principle applicable to the latest waveforms.
+From this point, there is no obstacle to the implementation.
+However, technical difficulties might arise since the latest waveforms have a larger number of phenomenological parameters.
+We should reconsider an appropriate criterion to reduce the number of beyond-GR parameters in a modified waveform effectively.